stefankueng/TortoiseSVN/ext/openssl/Configurations/README.md

                            to have the different variants in different directories.

+        multibin        => On systems that support having multiple implementations of a library and binaries
+                           (typically a 32-bit and a 64-bit variant), this is used to have the different variants in different binary directories.
+This setting
+                           works in conjunction with multilib.

         bn_ops          => Building options (was just bignum options in the earlier history of this option, hence the name).
 This is a string of words that describe